Leveraging our Human-First Discovery platform,

 - Designed to prevent recurrent CDI by restoring microbiome diversity, addressing the dysbiosis that leads to recurrence

 - CP101 met its primary efficacy endpoint in PRISM3, the first of two planned pivotal, randomized, placebo-controlled, multi-center trials in recurrent CDI — overall, 74.5% of participants who received a single administration of CP101 achieved a sustained clinical cure, defined as the absence of CDI through week 8, achieving statistical significance for the primary efficacy endpoint, with a clinically meaningful 33.8% relative risk reduction for CDI recurrence compared to placebo

 - CP101 is the only orally administered, microbiome therapeutic candidate drug in development that achieved its primary endpoint in a pivotal trial that included patients across all stages of recurrent CDI, including first recurrence

 - Awarded Fast Track and Breakthrough Therapy designations by the FDA for the prevention of recurrent CDI

 FIN-211 for autism spectrum disorder (ASD)

 FIN-211 is an investigational orally administered, Enriched Consortia therapeutic designed to address both the gastrointestinal (GI) and behavioral symptoms of ASD.

 ASD is a behaviorally defined condition characterized by difficulties with interpersonal interaction, communication, and repetitive or restrictive patterns of behavior and activities.
 A subset of individuals with ASD experience significant GI symptoms, with the most common GI symptom being constipation.

 The Unmet Need

-- 1:54 children affected by ASD in the US (4.6 million individuals in the US)
+- 1:44 children affected by ASD in the US

 - >30% of individuals with ASD suffer from GI symptoms